Ethiopia–Poland relations: 1989–present

 In April 2018, Ethiopian President Teshome visited Poland and met with President Duda and Prime Minister Mateusz Morawiecki.
 During the visit, representatives from the Polish and Ethiopian Ministries of Foreign Affairs held consultations, and both countries sat together in the UN Security Council.

 Economic relations

 Economic relations between the two countries are relatively small.
 As of 2020, Ethiopia was 114th partner in foreign trade turnover, with exports from Poland reached 2,585 million USD, while the import from Ethiopia reached 1,088 million USD.
+All imports from Ethiopia to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.